hypermine-bc/labs/content/posts/slack-hs.md

    ![Image of Yaktocat](/images/slack-hs/single_role.PNG)

- - Next, go to the installation tab and select the Format Option �SAML Metadata IDPSSODescriptor�.
+ - Next, go to the installation tab and select the Format Option _SAML Metadata IDPSSODescriptor_.
 This XML document has all the information that you need in the next step.

  ![Image of Yaktocat](/images/slack-hs/installtion.PNG)